NZXTCorp/web-integrations-docs/pages/docs/browsers.md

 ## Cookies

 In addition to the query parameter supplied by Kraken Browser, CAM will also inject a cookie called `viewstate` into session.
-This cookie contains the resolution of the current Kraken device.
-It is recommended to use this cookie to determine the resolution of the Kraken device and adjust your application's view accordingly.
+This cookie contains the resolution of the current NZXT Kraken device.
+It is recommended to use this cookie to determine the resolution of the NZXT Kraken device and adjust your application's view accordingly.

 ```ts
 const viewstate = getCookie("viewstate");